openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 will be prepared and will only include relevant artifacts such as entrypoint script/binary and Multus CNI binary (which is copied to host's `/opt/cni/bin`).

-To supply network plugins (CNIs) such as bridge, vlan, macvlan, and so on a new image will be prepared so MicroShift uses the same binaries as OpenShift (alternative is using RHEL's networkplugins RPM - see alternatives).
+To supply network plugins (CNIs) such as `bridge`, `ipvlan`, and `macvlan` a new image will be prepared so MicroShift uses the same binaries as OpenShift (alternative is using RHEL's networkplugins RPM - see alternatives).
 This image will also contain IPAM binaries such as `static`, `dynamic (DHCP)`, and `host-local`.

+Both of these images will be part of the OpenShift payload which MicroShift references during rebase procedure.

 #### Hypershift [optional]